openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 ## Sealed types can evolve, and often will

 A `sealed` type is an API that describes a hierarchy of permitted subtypes _at a single point in time_.
 As with any API in Java, it can change over time.
-In particular, it is important that adding new permitted subtypes later be a permissible and compatible evolution.
+It is important that adding new permitted subtypes later be a permissible and compatible evolution.

-Adding a new type to an API is generally harmless, but adding a new permitted subtype to a `sealed` class could cause pre-existing `switch` expressions to become non-exhaustive.
+Adding a new type to an API is usually harmless, but adding a new permitted subtype to a `sealed` type could cause pre-existing `switch` expressions to become non-exhaustive.
 While at first this seems disturbing -- such switches may throw `MatchException` at run time and will encounter compilation errors when recompiled -- this is how we balance safety with resilience.
 It is unreasonable to expect that when a new `Fruit` is discovered, that all fruit-related code can change instantly.
 But also, we don't want to give up the considerable compile-time and run-time safety benefits that sealing offers in capturing design intent and enhanced compile-time and run-time type safety.